• College life

 CALLS

-The URJC publishes two calls for international volunteering every year to collaborate directly in destinations offered by institutions and non-profit entities, with a duration of 2-3 months.
-Students will receive financial assistance to cover travel expenses, accommodation, food, vaccinations, visa and travel insurance.
-The most suitable training profiles for each destination are agreed with the collaborating entities.
+Every year, the URJC publishes a call for international volunteering opportunities for two to three months, providing direct assistance to destinations offered by institutions and non-profit organizations.
+Students will receive financial assistance to cover travel expenses, accommodation, food, vaccinations, visas, and travel insurance.
+The most suitable training profiles for each destination are agreed upon with the partner organizations.
 The period of stay is usually scheduled to coincide with the summer months, but this is not always possible.
 Before applying for and accepting a destination, applicants must ensure that the period of stay does not interfere with the academic obligations of the Bachelor's, Master's or Doctorate they are studying.

 CALL FOR INTERNATIONAL VOLUNTEERING GRANTS FROM THE REY JUAN CARLOS UNIVERSITY 2025: Registration period is open from April 10 to May 5, 2025.